jit06/tiny-ubuntu/README.md

 There are by far no rocket science commands.
 All can be found in the hardkernel's wiki or elsewhere.
 This is just the mix I used to build this image.

-Before all theses commands, the system has been upgraded (update & upgrade & dist-upgrade) and the custom kernel has been added (the original one is still available in  /media/boot/uImage.old)
+Before all theses commands, the system has been upgraded (update & upgrade & dist-upgrade) and the custom kernel has been added (the original one is still available in  /media/boot/uImage.old).
+Note that you need to add "fw_printenv" and "fw_setenv" to /usr/bin as the latest uboot-utils package seems not to provide then anymore.

     # few package install